Where does it hurt?

 - On one hand, its only real uses are for EXP grinding (by using it on someone and having Laura heal Michiah) and healing status effects (something it does without HP loss).
 It becomes even more useless once she can promote and use staves — they don't leave the already frail liability (who gives a game over if she dies) injured.

-- In Fire Emblem Awakening, the skill Bond (learned by Brides at level 15) allows them to restore 10 HP to all allies in a 3 tile radius at the beginning of each turn.
+- In Fire Emblem Awakening, the Bond skill (learned by Brides at level 15) allows them to restore 10 HP to all allies in a 3 tile radius at the beginning of each turn.
 Meaning, the Bride in question can heal people near her by simply staying there.

 - In Kanon, it's revealed that Mai can heal others with her tears.
 Unfortunately, when news of her powers spread, the people around her condemned her as a freak.

 - Ness is a rare Hero example, although it is just one of many.

 - Poo gets all the same healing capacities as Ness (except Lifeup Omega) and learns Healing Omega, which Ness never learns.
 By the end of the game, you'll probably be using him mostly for healing powers.

 - Every MOTHER protagonist winds up getting the best healing skills.
 In fact, the protagonist of the first game never learns PSI that deals damage.

 - Ryu from Breath of Fire III is another example of a hero holding the game's best healing spells.
 However, most will end up never using them, since his magic power is better off being saved for his dragon transformations.
 Most will rely on Momo to heal instead, or just stick with items.

 - Raine from Tales of Symphonia is the team's healer, along with providing stat boosts and offense with the "Photon" and "Ray " spells.
 Kratos, Zelos, and Regal all also have secondary healing abilities.

 - Mint, from Tales of Phantasia.
 She never gets past that stage, although she does eventually get Resurrection and a couple debuffs, which are useless.